Jam River

-Jam is a river in central India originating in the Betul District of Madhya Pradesh.It flows through several villages and towns during its short run, ultimately draining itself off in Kanhan River.
+Jam is an intermittent river in central India in southern Madhya Pradesh.
+It originates in Betul District and flows through Chhindwara District during its short run, ultimately draining into the Kanhan River.
 This confluence is located at the border with Maharashtra.

-An ambitious water project in the form of a dam has been proposed by Maharashtra in anticipation of the growing water needs of metro Nagpur.
-However the project has been shelved for now due to lack of co-operation from the state government in Madhya Pradesh.A gotmar fair (stone Througing on one village to another) is also organized every year on its bank.
+An ambitious water project in the form of a dam had been proposed by Maharashtra in anticipation of the growing water needs of metro Nagpur.
+However the project was shelved for the time being due to lack of co-operation from the state government in Madhya Pradesh.

-Origin
+A gotmar (stone throwing) fair, located between Sawargaon (Savargaon) village and the town of Pandhurna, is organized every year along its banks.